ChielBruin/Gitcovery/REFERENCE.md

   You can also start by a list of all the commits made in the repository.
   Getting this list could be done by querying the history of the root folder: `root.history()` Note that there is currently no direct way to do this besides this call.

+You must also note that you never have to use an constructor explicitly:
+- Files can be accessed via the root of the repository
+- Commits can be 'created' via `Commit.get_commit(<commit_hash>)`
+- Authors are accessible by name via `Author.get_author(<name>)`
 ## Class overview

 ### Author